rautava/PassMePass/README.md

 ## Features

-- Right-click on password/text inputs or textareas to generate passwords
+- Right-click on password/text inputs or text areas to generate passwords
 - Configurable length (8-80 characters, default: 21)
 - Ensures at least one character from each character class
 - Smart event detection for compatibility with modern web frameworks (React, Vue, Angular)